 Scammers try to hook you into phony sites with innocent-looking emails.
 Be wary of emails you weren’t expecting or that otherwise just look suspicious.
 Pay attention to where they’re coming from, what information you’re being asked to provide, and if the email or website has grammatical or spelling errors—those are big red flags.

 4 Be aware of what you share

-The social aspect of social media means that we’ve become increasingly ok with posting personal information publicly.
+The social aspect of social media means that we’ve become increasingly okay with posting personal information publicly.
 Your answers to security questions on financial account sites—names of your best friends, pets, and street addresses—could be easily found in your status, location, and photos.
 Be aware of what you’re posting publicly.

 5 Control your apps

 Don’t forget about all your apps!
-Some of your apps may have consent of use with other apps.
-For example, think about which apps actually need access to your contacts, photos, or location, and disable the ones that make you uncomfortable.
+Some of your apps may have consent of use with other apps; for example, think about which apps actually need access to your contacts, photos, or location, and disable the ones that make you uncomfortable.
 Also, keep updating the apps and operating systems on your smartphones as new versions become available, as they usually contain security updates.

 6 Shop smart